MicrosoftDocs/azure-devops-docs/docs/pipelines/troubleshooting.md

 ## My pipeline starts but fails to complete successfully

 If your pipeline starts but fails to successfully complete, review the logs to identify the failure and research a solution.
-Some common issues and solutions are provided in the following sections.
+Some [Common issues and solutions](#common-issues-and-solutions) are provided in the following sections.

 * [Get logs to diagnose problems](#get-logs-to-diagnose-problems)
   * [Configure verbose logs](#configure-verbose-logs)